 So what does all that have to do with pasta salad?
 Mostly just the fact that the DNA double helix resembles the rotini pasta shape.
 However there is a Science of Macaroni Salad TED talk about how it can be used to explain how everything is made of molecules.
 But that goes even deeper than DNA.

-This pasta salad, unlike understanding genetics, is quite simple.
+This pasta salad, unlike understanding genetics, is quite simple and the perfect side to your favorite grilled summer meats like Traeger smoked pork chops.
 Just mix up cooked rotini (or your favorite pasta shape) with chopped broccoli, red bell pepper, salami, cheddar, olives, and Italian dressing.
 Of course since it’s more of an assembly rather than a recipe, you can easily change the various components based on your preferences.
 Want mozzarella instead of cheddar?
 By all means!
 I actually used gluten-free chickpea pasta from Barilla.

 Three years ago: Chocolate Sugar Cookies